-So what we mean by nature of verb is, have you heard these words "intransitive, transitive" what do they mean?
-"Intransitive", if I ask you the literal meaning of the word intransitive.
+Professor: I was sleeping.
+If this sentence does not have an object, then not having an object follows from the nature of the verb sleep.
+So, what we mean by the nature of the verb is have you heard these words intransitive, transitive.
+What do they mean?
+Intransitive.
+If I ask you the literal meaning of the word intransitive?

-Does not change.
+Student: Does not change.